apache/libcloud/docs/compute/deployment.rst

 `paramiko`_ Python library we use for deployment only supports RSA, DSS and ECDSA private keys in PEM format.

+Since Libcloud v3.0.0, ``Ed25519`` private keys are also supported when using paramiko 2.2.0 or higher

 If you try to use key in an other format such as newer OpenSSH and PKCS#8 format an exception will be thrown and deployment will fail.